znawfar/Data-Collection-with-APIs-and-Webscraping/README.md

 >Fruitvice API is a free API that I am going to use in this notebook.
 The Fruitvice API webservice provides data for all kinds of fruit!
 I will use the API through requests library.

+## Notebook 4: Scraping the Contents of a Web Page & Images Tages
+> I will download the contents of <a href="http://www.oracle.com" > Oracle web page </a>.
+Then I will scrape the Contents Of the Web Page and all image Tags.

 #### To Be Continued!